RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 To switch to the workloads dashboard, select **Home > Istio Workload Dashboard** from the drop-down list in the top left corner of the screen.
 You should see a screen similar to this:

+> You should select your own userXX-bookinfo in the `Namespace` selector at the top to avoid noise from other workloads on the cluster!

 ![Grafana graph]({% image_path grafana-workload-metrics.png %})